-Trailer Runway Lights By XKGlow
+Trailer Runway Lights by XKGlow

 XKGlow trailer runway lights are available on all MasterCraft Trailer Models.
 The lights are used for a number of different purposes, but generally they are designed to beautifully light a boat resting on its trailer.
-For operating instructions and troubleshooting the XKGlow runway lights, see the XKGlow Operating manual included in the Information Packet with your boat.
+For instructions on operating and troubleshooting the XKGlow runway lights, see the XKGlow Operating Manual included in your boat's Information Packet.